 The Fitness & Sport Studies Focus combines the fundamentals of kinesiology with courses in exercise science and business to equip students with the skills needed to succeed in the fields of fitness, wellness, and strength and conditioning.
 Students will gain experiential knowledge and practice to help shape their paths, whether it's becoming a collegiate athlete or pursuing a career in fitness or sports studies.
-Students who successfully complete the program will be certified in First Aid & CPR.
+Students who successfully complete the program will be certified in First Aid & CPR and be eligible to earn their Personal Trainer Certification.

-HOPE - PHYSICAL EDUCATION VARIATION - STEAM
+HOPE - PHYSICAL EDUCATION VARIATION - STEAM FDOE: 1506320